libigl/libigl.github.io/docs/tutorial.md

 2. **Single patch, free boundary:** these algorithms let the boundary deform freely, greatly reducing the map distortion.
-Care should be taken to prevent the border to self-intersect.
+Care should be taken to prevent the border from self-intersecting.

 3. **Global parametrization**: these algorithms work on meshes with arbitrary genus.
 They initially cut the mesh in multiple patches that can be separately parametrized.
 The generated maps are discontinuous on the cuts (often referred as *seams*).